Chapter 24. Creating whole-disk images

-Select the KVM Guest Image to download.
+Select the KVM Guest Image that you want to download.
 For example, the KVM Guest Image for the latest Red Hat Enterprise Linux is available on the following page:

 As a part of the disk image building process, the director requires a base image and registration details to obtain packages for the new overcloud image.
 Define these attributes with the following Linux environment variables.

-The image building process temporarily registers the image with a Red Hat subscription and unregisters the system once the image building process completes.
+The image building process temporarily registers the image with a Red Hat subscription and unregisters the system when the image building process completes.

 To build a disk image, set Linux environment variables that suit your environment and requirements:

 - Sets the local image that you want to use as the basis for your whole disk image.

 - Use an activation key instead of login details as part of the registration process.

 - Defines whether to attach the most compatible subscription automatically.